OptiKey/OptiKey/docs/Localize.md

 Go into `src\Enums\Languages.cs` and:

 - add a new entry into the Language enumeration.
-- add a human-friendly name for this enty in the switch loop
+- add a human-friendly name for this entry in the switch loop
+- add a return value for this entry in the ToCultureInfo function

 In `src\UI\ViewModels\Management\WordsViewModel.cs`: